Planning a funeral

 When choosing between an attended or unattended funeral there are various factors to consider, including personal preferences, cultural or religious beliefs, logistical considerations, and the wishes of yourself or the deceased if you are planning a funeral on behalf of somebody else.

-Regardless, it’s vital to take the time to carefully consider all the factors and choose the option that feels most appropriate and meaningful for honoring your memory or the memory of the deceased whilst supporting those who are grieving.
+Regardless, it’s vital to take the time to carefully consider all the factors and choose the option that feels most appropriate and meaningful for honouring your memory or the memory of the deceased whilst supporting those who are grieving.
 Consulting with a funeral director or religious leader can also provide guidance and support when making this decision.

 Give yourself piece of mind with a funeral plan